skewballfox/FastFourierTransformsPaper/slides.typ

   #pdfpc.speaker-note(```md
   - there were languages that use ownership before (cyclone), but this is most users first encounter
   - part of the thing new users struggle with is that it is heavily influenced by functional programming
   - furthermore, attempting to do things in an object oriented way often leads to fights with the borrow checker
+  - let's look at the papers mentioned in RQ1 slide
   ```)
 ]